sarrietav-dev/braindump/content/source material/books/Disciplines of a Godly man.md

 Then one day, the emotions returned—not with distractions, but with *Hallelujahs* and *Amens*.
 His emotions and his will had finally aligned in prayer.

+# Worship

+This chapter is primary centered on the activities we usually do on Sunday morning.

+Most people think of worship as something made for their own entertainment, benefit, satisfaction.

+The whole focus of worship is not men, but God.
+Because He, the holy, perfect, magnificent, is among us.

+## Why?

+Why should we center our worship to God?

+First, we are made to worship, it should be our main priority; and God desires worship above anything else.

+Second, He promised us that He is present every time we gather in his name.
+We have to try to be aware of His presence.

+## Preparation

+Before going to worship, we have to prepare very carefully.
+On Saturday, we should take care of everything that might be a problem on the next day.

+- Choose your clothes.
+- Find your Bibles.
+- Sleep early.

+We should have high expectations because we will meet with God.

+Finally we have to prepare ourselves to worship in spirit and truth.
+"In truth" means that we are informed about the purpose of God's Word.
+"In spirit" means that our adoration should flow from the inside out.
+True worship springs from our spirit.

+## When worshiping

+If you have arrived early, you should stay silent and pray.

+When the singing time arrives, we should think that God is our audience and we sing to Him, so that we avoid the issue of mindlessly signing.

+And when the time of the sermon comes, we should open our Bibles, take notes, list sub-points and applications.

+# Integrity

+The world today lives in a integrity crisis.

+There are plenty of surveys that prove this.
+The most shocking numbers are these:

+- If a company's product got stolen, the thief will be a man six times out of seven.
+- 91% of people admit to lie regularly.
+- 7% of people would consider killing someone for $10 billion.
+- 95% of students have cheated on test one way or another.

+The worst part is that the numbers don't change that much when talking about Christians.

+The main reason for all of this is that we humans are fundamentally dishonest.
+It comes from our sin nature (no one has taught us to lie).

+> [!quote]
+> “Their throat is an open grave; they use their tongues to deceive.
+‘The venom of asps is under their lips’”
+>
+> — Romans 3:13

+## What does God think about integrity?

+The best example of this is the story of Ananias and Sapphira in Acts 5:1-11.
+They know they were lying to the church by giving a part of the money instead of all.

+What happened?
+They died instantly because of that "small" infraction.
+This shows that God doesn't accept dishonesty in His church, because it won't prosper with it!

+Integrity is one of the greatest needs of the church today.
+We need people that restrain from lies and hypocrisy.
+Paul says that honesty is necessary to grow in the church:

+> [!quote]
+> “Rather, speaking the truth in love, we are to grow up in every way into him who is the head, into Christ”
+>
+> — Ephesians 4:15

+Everybody, Christian or not, deep down in their heart desires to be freed from the dishonesty of the world who cultivates deception.

+And that makes integrity a powerful evangelistic tool.
+It acts like a magnet to Christ when those people see the quality of a church or individual.

+## How does integrity look?

+Fundamentally, integrity is all about wholeness, completeness.
+Integrity characterized the whole person, a man who's righteous and honest from back to back.

+A Psalm that talks about this is Psalms 15

+> [!quote]- Psalm 15
+> O Lord, who shall sojourn in your tent?
+> Who shall dwell on your holy hill?
+> He who walks blamelessly and does what is right
+> and speaks truth in his heart;
+> who does not slander with his tongue
+> and does no evil to his neighbor,
+> nor takes up a reproach against his friend;
+> in whose eyes a vile person is despised,
+> but who honors those who fear the Lord;
+> who swears to his own hurt and does not change;
+> who does not put out his money at interest
+> and does not take a bribe against the innocent.
+> He who does these things shall never be moved.

+There are two main reasons for lying:

+- To cover up something wrong that we did.
+- To maintain emotional peace.

+This doesn't mean that we must speak whatever we think.
+Like Paul said: "Speak the truth with love".
+All our talk must be intentionally true, without omission or unclearness.

+A man of integrity never steals.
+And stealing is not just going to a store and taking something without paying.
+Stealing can take lots of forms like:

+- Lying in your taxes.
+- Pirating.
+- Taking office supplies from work.
+- Slaking off in work time.

+A man of integrity is faithful, he keeps his word, he never "forgets" what he has promised.
+Even if the truth doesn't benefit him, he does it anyway.

+A man of integrity is a man of principle, which is different of having principles.
+He's somebody who's able to stand for what is right, even if it costs.

+## Benefits

+- Character: Integrity produces character, which is what drives the course of your life.
+- Conscience: You will have a clean conscience.
+Your heart will affirm you and you'll stand through the storms of life.
+- Intimacy: You'll enjoy intimacy with God because He rejoices with the heart in which truth resides.
+- Elevation: Integrity brings more integrity.
+Honesty leads to honesty and characters creates more character.
+- Evangelism: Integrity acts as a magnet for Christ.